tutorialzine/jQuery-FullScreen/readme.md

 ```

-If you later wish to cancel the full screen view, you can do so by calling the fullScreen method again.
+If you later wish *to cancel the full screen view*, you can do so by calling the `fullScreen()` method again.

 ## Demo